Eating and drinking

 Birds and other wildlife suffer in winter if they don’t have access to water—it can be more vital than food.
 This Mourning Dove looks like it needed a long, satisfying drink, but what it found was ice.
 A birdbath with a heater can change that by giving birds access to liquid water when it’s freezing outside.
 (Heated birdbaths placed close to the ground will give all animals a drink—but thread the electric cord through a PVC pipe to keep it protected from chewing rodents.

-When snow is covering the ground, how do birds find food?
+When snow covers the ground, how do birds find food?
 Ground-feeding birds look for bare spots and mine them thoroughly for seeds and insects.
 Birds also explore crevices in woodpiles and rock piles, and cling to old flowers and pick at the heads.
 If necessary, they try to scratch through the snow.
 Their situation can grow dire when snow is deep and long-lasting.

 No, this woodpecker isn’t dead!
 He’s crouched down, trying to eat snow.
 It’s a struggle for birds to find liquid water when everything’s frozen.
 Covered with layers of fluffy, insulating down, they’re pretty prepared for winter’s cold temperatures.
 But finding water and fatty foods for energy—and plenty of it—is key to their survival.
 Small birds can’t peck through frozen ground and ice.
 Birds’ ability to fly farther south helps them out, and we sometimes see unexpected species at our feeders.